ftick/bp5000/README.md

   - avoiding rematches in losers bracket when possible

 ### 2.0
+ - import players from existing Challonge/StartGG brackets (with seeding intact)
  - support for match scores (ex 3-1)
  - scrollwheel support